Qqwy/NoMoreOversleeps/README.md

 To determine if you are asleep when you shouldn't be, NoMoreOversleeps takes a look at your sleeping schedule and compares it with the system clock.
 If it is currently a time when you should be awake, NoMoreOversleeps monitors the activity of input devices on your computer (currently supporting keyboard, mouse, Xbox360-compatible controllers and MIDI devices) and will try to get your attention every X seconds if it fails to detect activity in any of those devices within a Y minute interval.
-The number of seconds, the detection interval and the method used to get your attention can be customized as desired.
+The number of seconds, the detection interval and the method used to get your attention can be customized as desired; you can also set multiple of these for different situations.

 In the event you are deliberately going to be away from your computer for a certain amount of time, e.g. you're going shopping or going to work, you can pause the activity detection feature of NoMoreOversleeps for a choosable length of time between 5 minutes and 12 hours.
 This will prevent NoMoreOversleeps from trying to get your attention.
 When pausing the